Adam and Eva: Plot

-As described in a film magazine, Eva (Davies), daughter of millionaire James King (Lewis), spends money wastefully and enjoys life wonderfully.
-Her elder sister Julie (Gear) and her husband Clinton Dewitt (Gordon) live in the King mansion, content to share the wealthy man's fortunes.
-Among Eva's admirers are Dr. Delamater (Davidson) and Lord Andrew Gordon (Ames), each financially weak and desiring a rich wife.
+As described in a film magazine, Eva, daughter of millionaire James King, spends money wastefully and enjoys life wonderfully.
+Her elder sister Julie and her husband Clinton Dewitt live in the King mansion, content to share the wealthy man's fortunes.
+Among Eva's admirers are Dr. Delamater and Lord Andrew Gordon, each financially weak and desiring a rich wife.
 Old James is nearly driven mad by his daughter's extravagances.
-His South American representative Adam Smith (Barnes) comes to New York City to see him.
+His South American representative Adam Smith comes to New York City to see him.
 James suddenly announces that he will go to South America for a few months and leave Adam in charge of his family and the Gotham City business interests.
 While James is gone, Adam falls in love with Eva but is unable to curb her spendthrift ways until he comes up with the idea of declaring that her father is ruined, which brings matters to a climax.
-Confronted by poverty, Eva rises to the occasion and makes her sister go to work as well as her Uncle Horace (Norris), and goes to live on a farm belonging to her father.
+Confronted by poverty, Eva rises to the occasion and makes her sister go to work as well as her Uncle Horace, and goes to live on a farm belonging to her father.
 There, with her sister and aided by Adam, she proceeds to raise eggs and honey for the markets.
 The family works hard.
 One day James returns to be stunned with the news that his previously ne'er-do-wells have turned over a new leaf and are making good.
 When the family learns the truth about James, they do not regret the lesson they have learned.